 The internet penetration rate in Singapore is 82.5 percent as compared to Malaysia’s 96.77 percent.
-Although the country hosts an Internet that is much freer than many other nations of the world, there is still considerable room for improvement.
-According to Freedom House, the Internet in Singapore was rated as “Partly Free”.
+Although the country hosts an Internet that is much freer than many other nations globally, there is still considerable room for improvement.
+According to Freedom House, the Internet in Singapore was rated as “Partly Free.”

-ExpressVPN is my #1 recommendation as to the best VPN for Singapore & the best VPN for Malaysia.
-This is because ExpressVPN has a huge variety of offshore servers to counter censorship in Singapore and offers a zero-log service to battle privacy issues in the country.
+Due to such high internet penetration percentages in Singapore and Malaysia, ExpressVPN is my #1 recommendation for the best VPN for Singapore & the best VPN for Malaysia.
+ExpressVPN has a huge variety of offshore servers to counter censorship in Singapore and offers a zero-log service to battle privacy issues.

 6 Best VPNs for Singapore